domasvz1/DO-Shop-ASP.NET-MVC/README.md

 - Ispect more how databasesare created wit Entity Framework/Migrations using DataAccess

-[Fix]
+[What needs to be fixed]
 --

-Responsive buttons in the admin panel.
+* Responsive buttons in the admin panel.
-Responsive buttons in the UI
+* Responsive buttons in the UI
-Change the language from Lithuanian to English Adminas/Edit/16 (Photo modificfaction widnow, back button doesnt work or deosnt exist)
+* Change the language from Lithuanian to English
+* Adminas/Edit/16 (Photo modificfaction widnow, back button doesnt work or deosnt exist)

 [Upcoming features]